 This report is missing demographic data on existing Words Alive volunteers before 2020 when this survey was implemented.
-It also does not yet include demographics on Page Turners as we do not require a volunteer application for participation in that program and we have not yet figured out how to aggregate that demographics data together.
+It also does not yet include demographics on Page Turners as we do not require a volunteer application for participation in that program and we have not yet figured out how to aggregate that demographics data.

-The next report will be issued at the end of our program year, which concludes June 30, 2022.
+The next report will be issued at the end of the 2022 calendar year.

-This report is produced in collaboration with Words Alive's Inclusion, Diversity, Equity, and Accessibility (IDEA) Taskforce, consisting of Board members, staff, and volunteers.
+This report is produced in collaboration with Words Alive's Inclusion, Diversity, Equity, and Accessibility (IDEA) Taskforce, consisting of board members, staff, and volunteers.